Today this frontage along Fort Street is mostly gone. Basically, everything from right of center in this shot is demolished.

 Next-door is visible the ghost-sign of the old Chope-Sievens Paper Co., now converted to lofts:

 Burton tells us that the founder of that company, a Robert L. Chope, got his start as a messenger boy for a bank, and "invented a paper coin wrapper."
 I don't know exactly whether Burton means the paper wrapper itself, or a machine that would wrap coins in paper (or for that matter, a wrapper for paper coins), but it sounds like a pretty important invention.
+That building also served as a warehouse for the Hudson's department store.

 Yet another ghost sign, not easily visible from the street...Beck Cereal Co.
 Mills: